meshcloud

 All subscriptions in Azure must be associated with exactly one AAD Tenant storing role and permission assignments.
 Azure uses this AAD Tenant to evaluate permissions on all resources contained in that subscription. meshcloud manages roles and assignments by automatically replicating meshProject Role Assignments to this AAD Tenant.

 However, a key decision in any Azure integration is how your organization wants to provision user identities in this AAD Tenant.
-The two different ways supported by meshstack are described below.
+For best practices on setting up your AAD, check out our Cloud Foundation website for typical implementations.

-Because meshcloud requires read-write permissions to manage user roles on Azure Subscriptions, we recommend creating a separate "Workload AAD Tenant" to be exclusively used by meshcloud.
+Recommendation: Because meshcloud requires read-write permissions to your Azure Active Directory to manage user roles on Azure Subscriptions, we recommend creating a separate "Workload AAD Tenant" to be exclusively used by meshcloud.
 Our orchestration engine then creates Guest Users in the meshcloud AAD Tenant that reference user identities from the "home tenant" (AAD B2B).
-This way, users have a single cloud identity managed by your organization-wide policies while isolating "workload" related Azure activies into its own AAD Tenant which has no way of affecting other applications using the home tenant like Office 356 etc.
+This way, users have a single cloud identity managed by your organization-wide policies while isolating "workload" related Azure activies into its own AAD Tenant which has no way of affecting other applications using the home tenant like Office 365 etc.

 External User Ids (euid)